eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/research.md

   <figcaption style="text-align: center;">Evolution of the portion of blocks built through MEV-Boost since The Merge.
 Source: <a href="https://mevboost.pics/">mevboost.pics</a></figcaption>
 </figure>

+## Enshrined Proposer-Builder Separation (ePBS)

 Enshrined PBS involves embedding PBS mechanisms directly into Ethereum's consensus layer, which would have two main potential advantages:

 - Reduction in centralization risks: Moving PBS into the protocol layer could potentially reduce reliance on third parties with a tendency for centralization, aligning with Ethereum’s core values of decentralization and censorship resistance.
 - Security and stability: External dependencies and out-of-protocol software, such as relays, have shown vulnerabilities (e.g., "Low-Carb Crusader" attack).
 Integrating PBS into the Ethereum protocol can mitigate these risks and reduce the coordination costs associated with maintaining compatibility between various components.

 According to the article, ePBS, particularly through Two-Block HeadLock (TBHL) and optimistic relaying, presents a pathway towards addressing current challenges and enhancing the efficiency, security, and decentralization of block production and MEV extraction processes.
-For a more detailed explanation on ePBS check out the [EPF wiki entry](/wiki/research/PBS/ePBS.md) on the topic.

 ## Protocol-Enforced Propose Commitments (PEPC)